blackboxnlp/blackboxnlp.github.io/index.md

 ### Hosein Mohebbi
 Hosein Mohebbi is a PhD candidate at the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
-He is part of the InDeep consortium: Interpreting Deep Learning Models for Text and Sound, addressing research problems on interpreting neural language models.
-During his Master’s (2019-2021), he focused mainly on interpretability and accelerating inference of pre-trained language models.
-His research has been published in NLP venues such as ACL, EMNLP and BlackboxNLP.
+He is part of the InDeep consortium, working on analyzing and interpreting deep neural language and speech models.
+During his Master’s (2019-2021), he mainly focused on interpretability and accelerating inference of pre-trained language models.
+His research has been published in NLP venues such as ACL, EACL, EMNLP and BlackboxNLP.

 ## Anti-Harassment Policy